I love using worms to deal with organic recycling and I enjoy telling others how to do it.

 - Put new bedding in the bin that will now be on top and continue again with the waiting and feeding.
 The worms will begin migrating upward from the second bin to the top bin where the food is located.
 The lower bin will retain the compost from the worm castings that have been left behind from the worms who moved upward into the top bin.

 - Within a few weeks, you can begin to harvest compost and collect live worms for bait.

 How to Sell Your Worms

-Once the composter/worm farm is established, you can decide how to sell the proceeds.
+Once the composter/worm farm is established, you can decide how to sell the products.

 The worms, of course, can be sold to fishermen, either directly or to a bait shop.
 Since all of us love to eliminate the middleman whenever possible, selling direct to the local fishermen in the area will increase the popularity of the business, especially if the area is in a popular spot for commercial or sport fishing.

 Check around for other people who also sell worms for setting the price.
-Since it takes very little money to get a homemade worm farm started, any price that is set will see a profit very quickly.
+Since it takes very little money to get a homemade worm farm started, any price that is set will result in a profit very quickly.

 The first thing to remember is to package the worms in an attractive, neat container with a tight fitting lid.
 The lid should have holes poked through to allow air in and the container should be filled with moist, rich soil to give the worms a longer life.
 No more than a dozen or so should be packaged at a time for individual bait containers.